Brand0nLe/reactiveforms/README.md

 # Reactive Forms

-This is just practice creating reactive forms in Angular.
+This is just for practice creating reactive forms in Angular.

 ## Reference